 One of the BIGGEST mistakes I see when using hair extensions is that the splint is turned upside down.
 If you look at the photo below you can see where the hair extension bar is located.
 Do not do that.
 Although there is enough natural hair to ride this route, there is still a high risk that the route will be exposed all day.
 As a rule, it's best not to place any marks higher than your eyebrows unless you naturally have thick/dense hair or you plan to tease the crown area of your head after applying all of your hair extensions.

 When you've applied all of your tracks (sometimes you don't have to use ALL of them), gently stroke your entire hair.
 This will help you determine that there are loose clips that you may need to adjust, and it will also help mix the hair extensions with your own hair.

-I think we can all agree that we want full, glamorous, natural looking hair.
+I think we can all agree that we want full, glamorous, natural-looking hair.
 So, make sure you invest in thick, 100% human hair extensions.
-Another reason to buy 100% human hair extensions is because if you go with the cheaper option and buy synthetic hair you may not be able to curl them.
+Another reason to buy 100% human hair extensions is that if you go with the cheaper option and buy synthetic hair you may not be able to curl them.